peteroupc/peteroupc.github.io/random.md

 <a id=Wildly_Varying_Seeds></a>
 ### Wildly Varying Seeds

-For noncryptographic and seeded PRNGs, an application ought to generate seeds likely to vary wildly from previously generated seeds, to reduce the risk of using the same seed and therefore generating the same sequence of "random" numbers<sup>[**(20)**](#Note20)</sup>.
+For noncryptographic and seeded PRNGs, an application ought to generate seeds likely to vary wildly from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
 In this sense, the following kinds of seeds are preferred, from most to least:

 1. A bit sequence from a cryptographic RNG.
 2. A seed extracted from hard-to-predict sources (see "Seed Generation" above).